InteliThreeGroup/Beneficios/BusinessPlan.md

 * Transaction fees (0.5% to 1%) paid by commercial establishments
 * Subscription plans for companies with advanced features (for benefit customization)
+* Possibility of monetizing via premium plans for HRs who want engagement modules in addition to traditional benefits

 ### 6) Key Resources